Sufiyan33/Kafka-go/README.md

    - Run in seprate terminal.

 6. ### Congratulation
-   - Now you connected your go application with Apache kafka.
+   - Now you have connected your go application with Apache kafka.
    - If you liked it then follow me.